GitLab CI/CD job token

 To disable the job token scope allowlist:

-- Toggle Limit access to this project to disabled.
+4. Toggle Authorized groups and projects to disabled.
 Enabled by default in new projects.

 You can allow Git push requests to your project repository that are authenticated with a CI/CD job token.
 When enabled, access is allowed only for the tokens generated in CI/CD jobs that run in pipelines in your project.
 This permission is disabled by default.